yhzhang0128/egos-2000/README.md

 ## Acknowledgements

 Many thanks to [Robbert van Renesse](https://www.cs.cornell.edu/home/rvr/) and [Lorenzo Alvisi](https://www.cs.cornell.edu/lorenzo/) for their support.
-Many thanks to [Meta](https://about.facebook.com/meta/) for their support with a [Facebook fellowship](https://research.facebook.com/fellows/zhang-yunhao/).
+Many thanks to [Meta](https://about.facebook.com/meta/) for supporting me with a [fellowship](https://research.facebook.com/fellows/zhang-yunhao/).
-Many thanks to all my CS4411 students at Cornell for helping me improve this course over the years.
+Many thanks to all CS4411 students at Cornell over the years for helping improve this course.